- Adoption Guide

 Many healthy adoptable pets are euthanized every day in Washington state because there are just too many animals and too few homes.
 The Kitsap Humane Society is dedicated to helping end this crisis by offering and promoting spaying and neutering.
 The single most important thing we can do for our pets is to spay and neuter them.

-Just one unaltered female cat and her offspring can produce an estimated 420,000 cats in only seven years.
-In six years, a female dog and her offspring can produce 67,000 puppies.
-So every time we spay or neuter just one animal, we prevent the births of thousands of animals.
-Please realize these are sensational numbers that only would be true if every animal reached maturity and reproduced.
-Not likely.
+Theoretically, just one unaltered female cat and her offspring could produce 420,000 cats in only seven years.
+In six years, a female dog and her offspring could produce 67,000 puppies.
+So every time we spay or neuter just one animal, we are taking a huge step in preventing pet overpopulation.

-How Do I Apply For Kitsap Humane Society Low-Cost Spay and Neuter Program?
+How Do I Apply For Kitsap Humane Society's Low-Cost Spay and Neuter Program?

-If you are interested in applying for this program download the application at the top of the page.
+If you are interested in applying for this program please follow the link below to fill out the application and schedule your appointment.
 The Kitsap Humane Society does require proof of income to qualify.
 We use an annual income guideline of $51,750 or less to qualify for a 3-person family and $57,500 for a 4-person family.
-Please fill out the form and submit it either in person, by mail or by e-mail to firstname.lastname@example.org.
-The typical wait time is 3 weeks after the application is received.

 |Canine Spay <40lbs